konnected-io/homebridge-konnected/README.md

 }
 ```

-After loading this plugin for the first time, it will attempt to discover the Konnected panel(s) on the same LAN network as Homebridge.
-Once discovered, the plugin will attempt to:
+After loading this plugin **for the first time**, it will attempt to discover the Konnected panel(s) on the same local network as Homebridge.
+Once discovered, the plugin will try to:
-1. adjust the config.json file with the details of the discovered panel(s), assigning a name and a unique identifier for each;
+1. adjust the config.json file with the details of the discovered panel(s), assigning a name, a unique identifier, the IP address, and port for each panel;
-2. to provision each panel, the result of which is either a fresh panel without zones, or resetting/removing all zones on the panel(s).
+2. provision each panel, the result of which a fresh panel with unassigned zones.

 ### Zone Settings Example for config.json:
-The following example is not exhaustive, however the best way to generate the rest of the values below in your config is by installing and using the [Config UI X plugin](https://github.com/oznu/homebridge-config-ui-x#readme) for Homebridge as all of the settings are easily configurable in a convenient GUI interface.
+The best way to generate an error-free config.json is by installing and using the [Config UI X Plugin](https://github.com/oznu/homebridge-config-ui-x#readme) for Homebridge.
+The Konnected Homebridge plugin binds to the Config UI X configuration GUI which makes setting up the zones a trivial process.

+For those without Config UI X or are running this on HOOBS < 4.0.1 (not released yet), please see the following example configuration for this plugin:
 ```json
 {
   "name": "Konnected",